 Eating well at EVEN means a menu at Cork & Kale Market and Bar that accommodates paleo, vegan/vegetarian, low-fat and gluten-free diets; organic and natural beers and wines; freshly squeezed juices; and healthy options for grab-and-go and pre-ordered meals.

-Like the traditional restaurant industry, Hotel F&B is being reshaped by powerful forces (expect to delivery to play a major role moving forward, for instance).
+Like the traditional restaurant industry, Hotel F&B is being reshaped by powerful forces (expect delivery to play a major role moving forward, for instance).
+There are plenty of Hotel F&B mistakes being made as well.
 Some savvy companies are responding — though, similar to some pockets of the restaurant world, many seem to be lagging behind.
 In the near future, technological advances will force the industry to move a little faster in their response to trends.

 * * *